 - water hose

 Building the frame is really simple, but using a set of right angle corner clamps is a nice hack that saves me from a lot of frustration.

 Word to the wise: before digging, call 811 to have your utilities marked off.
-Even if you don’t need a permit for the actual project (in my county, since I was doing something that wasn’t attached to the house directly and was less than 32 square feet, I was fine to proceed), striking a utility is still a thing you want to avoid!
+Even if you don’t need a permit for the actual project (in my county, since I was doing something that wasn’t attached to the house directly and was less than 32 sq ft, I was fine to proceed), striking a utility is still a thing you want to avoid!
+If you’re building a concrete patio, check with your county as you may need a permit.

-While screwing the frame together, I checked for level.
+While screwing the frame together, I checked for level over and over again.
 In all of the years of me ever trying to get things level in my house, I can never get it on the first try.
 And when laying a slab, you want it to slightly slope away from your house so that rainwater flows away from your foundation (about half a bubble is what I’ve read — which as the name implies, is about half of the the bubble within those middle lines).
 And the one time I needed a frame to be half a bubble off?
 It’s perfectly level.
 Gah!

 Oh, and tin snips — if you’re cutting hardware cloth, trust me.
 This and gloves.
 They keep you from bleeding from the hand (spy the small cut on my thumb prior to putting on the gloves I should have been wearing??).